 The way of organizing censorship and circumvention techniques that I have presented is not the only way.
-Köpsell and Hillig divide detection into "content" and "circumstances" [68, § 4]; their circumstances include addresses and also what I would consider more content-like: timing, data transfer characteristics, and protocols.
-Philipp Winter divides circumvention into three problems: bootstrapping, endpoint blocking, and traffic obfuscation [107, § 1.1].
+Köpsell and Hillig divide detection into "content" and "circumstances" [75, § 4]; their circumstances include addresses and also what I would consider more content-like: timing, data transfer characteristics, and protocols.
+Philipp Winter divides circumvention into three problems: bootstrapping, endpoint blocking, and traffic obfuscation [120, § 1.1].
 Endpoint blocking and traffic obfuscation correspond to my detection by address and detection by content; bootstrapping is the challenge of getting a copy of circumvention software and discovering initial proxy addresses.
-I tend to fold bootstrapping in with address-based detection, though for details on one aspect of the problem, that of discovering bridge addresses, see Section 2.3.
-Khattak, Elahi, et al., in their 2016 survey and systematization of circumvention systems, break detection into four aspects: destinations, content, flow properties, and protocol semantics [66, § 2.4].
+I tend to fold bootstrapping in with address-based detection; see Section 2.3.
+Khattak, Elahi, et al., in their 2016 survey and systematization of circumvention systems, break detection into four aspects: destinations, content, flow properties, and protocol semantics [73, § 2.4].
 I think of their "content," "flow properties," and "protocol semantics" as all fitting under the heading of content.
-Tschantz2016a et al. identify "setup" and "usage" [100, § V], and Khattak, Elahi et al. identify "communication establishment" and "conversation" [66, § 3.1], as targets of obfuscation; these mostly correspond to address and content.
-What I call "detection" and "blocking," Khattak, Elahi, et al. call "fingerprinting" and "direct censorship" [66, § 2.3], and Tschantz et al. call "detection" and "action" [100, § II].
+Tschantz et al. identify "setup" and "usage" [112, § V], and Khattak, Elahi, et al. identify "communication establishment" and "conversation" [73, § 3.1], as targets of obfuscation; these mostly correspond to address and content.
+What I call "detection" and "blocking," Khattak, Elahi, et al. call "fingerprinting" and "direct censorship" [73, § 2.3], and Tschantz et al. call "detection" and "action" [112, § II].